 Open LTFS: LTFS LE is not designed to use in a clustering environment.
 It needs to be satisfied that a single tape is only used on one single node in a clustering environment.
 There might be further specifics subject of an Open LTFS configuration.

-On each node there exists a configuration file with a list of tape available for that node.
+On each node there exists a configuration file with a list of tapes and drives available for that node.
 Like usually on Linux this configuration file is located within the /etc/OpenLTFS directory.

 A question still exists how to satisfy that a single tape does not appear in the configuration file of different nodes.
 There are the following possibilities: